 Primary tabs

-The MPhil course lasts for 12 months, during which time the student is expected to complete a research project, and write and submit a thesis of not more than 20,000 words.
-The student will then be examined orally on the thesis and on the wider field of knowledge into which it falls.
+The CRUK CI MPhil is a 12-month course, during which time the student is expected to complete a research project, and write and submit a thesis of no more than 20,000 words.
+The student will then be examined orally on the thesis and on the wider field of related research.

 All students are encouraged to attend lectures of interest both in the Institute and in the wider University.
-They are also expected to participate in journal clubs and lab meetings and to take advantage of the numerous and varied opportunities including transferable skills training offered by both the Institute and the University.
-Students are encouraged to attend scientific meetings relevant to their course of study.
-All students in the Institute are members of the student-run Postgraduate Society which organises regular scientific and social events.
+They are also expected to participate in journal clubs and lab meetings, and to take advantage of the numerous and varied opportunities including transferable skills training offered by both the Institute and the University.

 Learning Outcomes